 With an ever-growing remit, marketers face a number of challenges.
-We discuss which marketing challenges are most widely felt thanks to recent research.
+We discuss which marketing challenges are most widely felt thanks to recent research of over 200 businesses.

-In 2021, surveyed over 200 marketers to find out more about how they report, the challenges they face and what they think would help them improve their outputs.
+We surveyed over 200 marketers to find out more about how they report, the challenges they face and what they think would help them improve their outputs.
+What are the biggest marketing challenges in 2022?
+You’re about to find out!

 We found some intriguing statistics around channels and conversions that marketers struggle to track.
 You can download the full report here.